-- a.
-Department of Municipal Utilities, including Water-Sewer Utility - b.
-Police Department (Mechanic only) - c.
-Department of Public Works - §4.
+- d.
+Department of Licenses and Inspections (Field Inspector only) - §4.
 Safety Glasses.
 The City shall supply employees with prescription or non-prescription glasses as required.
 They shall be worn in accordance with safety manual stipulations and will not replace goggles where required.
 Employees wearing prescription glasses shall verify that their prescription lenses are of the safety type.
 Details of the prescription safety glass program are available. - §5.
 Coveralls and uniforms, as well as maintenance of coveralls and uniforms, will be provided to the specified employees in the following work stations. - a.
 Specific classifications for coveralls and uniforms: